 This page contains links to the City Code, Land Development Code, and other development-related resources.
-For information on the Imagine Austin priority program to revise the Land Development Code and its subdivsion regulations, visit the project page.
+For information on the Imagine Austin priority program to revise the Land Development Code and its subdivision regulations, visit the project page.

-The Design Standards and Mixed Use Ordinance (Subchapter E of the Land Development Code) is comprised of three primary components: 1) Site Development Standards, addressing sidewalks, pedestrian connectivity, parking, lighting, and more; 2) Building Design Standards, addressing features of buildings; and 3) Mixed-Use Standards, addressing residential, office, and retail uses within a sin
+The Design Standards and Mixed Use Ordinance (Subchapter E of the Land Development Code) is comprised of three primary components: 1) Site Development Standards, addressing sidewalks, pedestrian connectivity, parking, lighting, and more; 2) Building Design Standards, addressing features of buildings; and 3) Mixed-Use Standards, addressing residential, office, and retail uses within a sing

 The City of Austin’s Restricted Front Yard and Side Yard Parking ordinance prohibits parking a motor vehicle in the front or side yard of a residence except in a driveway or a paved parking space.; These areas are designated on the Restricted Parking Area Map.

 Mobile food establishments are generally trailers located in parking lots or vehicles that drive to one location or another.
 Austin’s City Code defines Mobile Food Establishments in 10-3-1 .